Peru: Land of the Incas

 What You Need to Visit Around Cusco

-Cusco Tourist Ticket (Boleto Turistico) this ticket costs 130 soles approx. US$47 (half price S/.70 for students with ASIC Card) and is valid for 10 days.
+Cusco Tourist Ticket (Boleto Turistico) this ticket costs 130 soles approx. US$47 (half price S/.70 for students with Student Card) and is valid for 10 days.

 The best way to get entry tickets for almost all sites in the Cusco area and Sacred Valley is to purchase a Boleto Turistico.

-The sights are divided into three circuits.
-Each circuit can be purchased separately or all together as a General Ticket.
+The sights are divided into three circles.
+Each circle can be purchased separately or all together as a General Ticket.

 Circuit I: S/70 Good for one day